 Editor’s Note: The Oley Turnpike Dairy – the diner, ice cream bar and petting zoo – is now closed.
 The owners announced their retirement in August 2022 after more than 50 years serving the Oley Valley.
+The new Redvo Restaurant opened in the space in February 2023.
+Read our review of Redvo Restaurant.

 Sometimes on Berks County Eats, I find a place that is just…unique.
 A place that has no real comparison in Berks County or elsewhere.